aimclub/ReDKG/README_en.md

 - Natural System Simulation Team <https://itmo-nss-team.github.io/>

 ## Suported by
-The study is supported by [Research Center Strong Artificial Intelligence in Industry](https://sai.itmo.ru/) of [ITMO University](https://itmo.ru/) (Saint Petersburg, Russia)
+The study is supported by the [Research Center Strong Artificial Intelligence in Industry](https://sai.itmo.ru/) of [ITMO University](https://itmo.ru/) as part of the plan of the center's program №1.1.3:

 Citation
 ========